jj7258/NavRover/README.md

 - **Teleoperation**: Allows remote control via *teleop_twist_keyboard* node.
 - **Simulation**: Complete simulation capabilities using Gazebo.
 - **3D Mapping (OctoMap and Real-Time Appearance Based Mapping RTAB-Map)**: Generates and navigates detailed 3D maps using Kinect Sensor data.
-- **Autonomous Navigation Based on 3D Maps**: 3D Maps are converted to detailed 2D Maps on which autonomous navigation will be performed on.
+- **Autonomous Navigation Based on 3D Maps**: 3D Maps are converted to detailed 2D Maps on which autonomous navigation will be performed.

-## Future Scope (Will be implemented in near future in any order)
+## Future Scope

+*NOTE: Would be implemented in any order, in the near future*

 1. Implementation of Gaussian Splatting.
 2. Implementation of custom depth/stereo-camera sensor.